 In reality, it is much more complex.
 While in law everyone who is licensed to drive has this simple responsibility to ensure they are fit and safe to do so at any one time, some of the complexity comes in when decisions are needed about whether a person should continue to have that licence or not (or be issued an initial licence).

-The DVLA has a number of medical advisers working out how people’s medical conditions affect their fitness to drive and so their eligibility for a licence.
+The DVLA has a number of medical advisers working out how people’s medical conditions affect their fitness to drive.
 I found it refreshing and heartening to see the effort that goes into ensuring that only truly disabling misfortune could take away the licence to automotive independence.

 The DVLA has, for decades, assessed individual licensing of people affected by disease.
 The document to help doctors guide patients on what the DVLA is likely to say about a particular condition has also been around a long time, since the 1970s.
 It apparently hadn’t changed much when I came to edit it.